There is a special group of Spanish verbs that are used everywhere, but we haven’t talked about them yet. These verbs are called reflexive verbs.

 Yo me compro una casa – I buy myself a house.
 I buy a house for myself

-When you use the verb comprarse in a sentence, you should cut the pronoun -se off from the end of the infinitive and put it right before it.
+When you use the verb comprarse in a sentence, you should cut the -se pronoun off from the end of the infinitive and put it right before it.
 Then you have to change se to its right personal form, which is different in each person.

 This is what the personal forms of the reflexive pronoun -se look like: